arm-developer-tools/windowsperf/wperf/README.md

 ```

 You will now see the list of top functions followed by a table with line numbers, hits and filename.
 The filename and line number shows information extracted from the PDB files matching the sample address to a particular position on the source code.
-The hits column shows the number of samples for that file name/line number pair.
+The hits column shows the number of samples for that filename/line number pair.
 Notice that due to address skid this can be a bit off.

 ### Using the `disassemble` option